 The work

-There is a beautiful detail here that most accounts skip.
+One detail is rarely covered in standard accounts.
 The 1929 timber falsework that held the arch up while the concrete cured was hand-built by a Graubünden carpenter named Richard Coray - itself a remarkable structure, all timber lattice spanning the same gorge for one summer.
 Photographs of it survive at the ETH-Bibliothek e-Pics archive.
 The bridge you know is the second structure to span the Salgina gorge.
 The first was Coray's, and it was extraordinary.

 Then there is the Cement Hall - the 1939 Schweizerische Landesausstellung pavilion in Zürich, designed with the architect Hans Leuzinger.
 It lived for a few months as a parabolic-catenary concrete shell only six centimetres thick and 11.7 metres tall.
 Almost nobody alive saw it.
 It exists now only in photographs and a model at the gta archive at ETH.
 After the exhibition closed in 1940 the shell was deliberately tested to destruction - loaded until it broke - so that engineers could measure exactly what a six-centimetre concrete shell could do.
 That is the temperament.
 The pavilion was built to be learned from, then given away.